Analytics

 What exactly is AppsFlyer’s Smart Script?

-Smart Script is a script that you place on your website which will allow you to capture various parameter types from different media sources.
-Basically, when your users land on the website from different sources and via different URLs, the script will dynamically create links including deep links that optimize and personalize web-to-app experiences.
+AppsFlyer’s Smart Script is a script that you place on your website which will allow you to capture various parameter types from different media sources.
+When your users land on the website from different sources and via different URLs, the script will dynamically create links including deep links that optimize and personalize web-to-app experiences.

 Let’s say you’re setting the OneLink template to direct users to the specific content within your app, or to the App Store or Play Store if they haven’t installed the app yet.
 You then add this OneLink URL to the CTA buttons on your website so that when users click the buttons, they behave according to the settings in the OneLink template.